-PNCI Construction, Inc proudly sponsors Enstrom’s Rocky Mountain Open® Golf Tournament, the longest running continuous, open golf tournament in the state of Colorado, and is celebrating its 78th year in 2016.
+PNCI Construction, Inc. proudly sponsors Enstrom’s Rocky Mountain Open® Golf Tournament, the longest running continuous, open golf tournament in the state of Colorado.

 Participation has grown from the original 60 players to the current 200 players with an estimated purse of $70,000.
 Some changes to the original format have occurred during the 70 years of the RMO.
 Gallery tickets for both days cost $1.00 the first year, but spectators were soon welcomed for free and could follow their favorite players around the course.
 The original 54-hole tournament has been expanded to three days with 18 holes played each day rather than 36 holes on the second day.
 Tiara Rado Golf Course was added in 2000 by the Western Colorado Golf Foundation as the second course to accommodate the growing pro and amateur fields.
 USGA rules, unless modified by local rules, have governed play for all 70 years.
 The local golfers who played in the 1939 tournament were reported to have practiced to remember to follow their “summer rules” where the golfer had to play the ball from its lie.